limdingwen/6502js-But-C/README.md

 Downloads come with a folder of demo binaries which you can use to try out the emulator with.
 If you wish to write your own, please see
 [writing your own binaries](#writing-your-own-binaries).

 For Windows and Mac, simply run by double-clicking the app.
 However, if you want to change the speed, you'll need to run via command line.
+The default speed is 30Khz, which is appropriate for most demos.

 Command line options: